ctesta01/nadir/README.md

-Fitting with the *minimum loss based estimation*[^1][^2] literature, `{nadir}` is an implementation of the Super Learner algorithm with improved support for flexible formula based syntax and that is fond of functional programming solutions such as closures and currying.
+Fitting with the *minimum loss based estimation*[^1][^2] literature, `{nadir}` is an implementation of the Super Learner algorithm with improved support for flexible formula based syntax and which is fond of functional programming techniques such as closures and currying.

 ------------------------------------------------------------------------